RP-23 Sapfir: Variants

 The definitive version of the first-generation Sapfir-23s, all MiG-23Ms were fitted with the Sapfir-23D-III starting in 1975.
-Working in the 3cm wavelength and with a carrier frequency of about 9 GHz, it had a detection range of about 45km against a high-altitude fighter-sized aircraft during a head-on engagement, and between 10 to 20km in look-down mode during a tail-chase engagement.
+Working in the 3cm wavelength and with a carrier frequency of about 9 GHz, it had a detection range of about 45km against a high-altitude fighter-sized aircraft during a head-on engagement, and between 10 and 20km in look-down mode during a tail-chase engagement.
 Against bomber-size targets these ranges were 55km and 15 to 20km respectively.
-However in look-down/shoot-down mode targets flying slower than 60 kph would not be detected.
+However, in look-down/shoot-down mode targets flying slower than 60 kph would not be detected.